SCHOOL

 🏔️

-Founder — CREED School of Leadership Outdoor leadership programme.
-Real responsibility in real environments.
-The practitioner evidence behind Part VI of Inventing School.
+Founder — CREED School of Leadership Outdoor leadership programme across multiple countries.
+Real responsibility in real environments develops what classrooms cannot.

 🎤

-Keynote Speaker & Guest Lecturer International education conferences.
-Academic institutions across India, Africa, and the Pacific.
+Keynote Speaker & Guest Lecturer International education conferences and academic institutions across India, Africa, and the Pacific.

 Inventing